awlsring/cdk-aws-discord-notifiers/API.md

 ### MonthlyCostNotifier <a name="MonthlyCostNotifier" id="@awlsring/cdk-aws-discord-notifiers.MonthlyCostNotifier"></a>

-A construct that creates a lambda function bundled with the 'monthly-notifier-lambda' code This is trigger via eventbridge on a schedule to post to a discord webhook for the monthly costts  WARNING: This lambda uses a pay per request API.
+A construct that creates a lambda function bundled with the 'monthly-notifier-lambda' code This is trigger via eventbridge on a schedule to post to a discord webhook for the monthly costs  WARNING: This lambda uses a pay per request API.

 Each call to cost explorer costs $0.01 USD.